alirazajiwani/IC-Text-Recognition/README.md

 **NOW THE BOARD HAS INTERNET ACCESS**

 ### To Check the new IP Address of the board:
 Normally, when the board is used locally with no internet access, the default ip address of the board is `192.168.99.2`.
-Now due to the new local host ip address, a new ip address is allocated to the board by the PC.
+But, due to the new ipv4 address alotted to the HOST PC, a new ip address is given to the board by the PC.

 1. Download the `ipaddress.bat` file into the PC.
-2. Run the bat file and wait for it to detect the ipaddress of the PYNQ board.
+2. Run the `.bat` file and wait for it to detect the ipaddress of the PYNQ board.
 3. Type the detected ipaddress on your web browser and access the jupyter notebook.
 4. Verify the internet access by typing `ping goolge.com` in terminal.